The City Where We Once Lived

 The City Where We Once Lived by Eric Barnes

 Nothing grows in the North End - all that was green is dry and brown - and rising water levels are swallowing more of it every week.
 The area, mostly empty, is no longer served by fire or police departments because the city considers it not worth any of its resources.
 People still come, some only to cause trouble, but some to escape their troubled lives elsewhere.
 All of this the narrator records in his notebook as he watches the deterioration continue around him.
-After a violent storm causes severe damage to both areas and people begin coming from the South End to find shelter, a decision has to be made: let those people in or send them away.
+When a violent storm causes severe damage to both areas and crowds of people come from the South End to find shelter, a decision has to be made: let those people in or send them away.

 A few chapters in I realized that none of the characters had been given names.
-The narrator is known as The Writer, another man as The Minister, some were The Scavengers, others The Gardener, the Woman and the Boy, etc. I was uncomfortable with this at first, but in the end it works.
+The narrator is known as The Writer, another man as The Minister, others The Gardener, the Woman and the Boy, etc. I was uncomfortable with this at first, but in the end it works.
 I think I may have gotten to know them better without names.
 I felt so involved in their lives that when I wasn't reading, I missed them, and just writing this has given me the urge to read it again.

 0 comments: